rguirguis/rguirguis.github.io/index.markdown

 ## Story Telling
 Writing is an essential tool that I have to use daily to translate client needs to digital instructions that computer can understand.

 And some days, I'm lucky to be inspired to write few articles and short stories .
-I love to right about history, philosophy and discuss human psychology.
+I love to write about history, philosophy and discuss human psychology.
 But the one form I always try to write in is *Story Telling*.

 I have few technical articles on LinkedIn, but for the Arabic audience here are two short stories: